msvolenski/docs/content/en/docs/appstore/modules/business-events.md

 There are two ways to subscribe to, or consume a specific business event:

 * **Add** the subscription in the [consumed business event service](#consume-be)
-* **Drag and drop** the business event from the [Integration Pane](/refguide/integration-pane/) to your domain model
+* **Drag and drop** the business event from the [Integration pane](/refguide/integration-pane/) to your domain model

 ##### 4.1.3.1 Automatically Created Event Handler Microflow and Entity

-When you click **Add** to add the events from the AsyncAPI document into your module, Studio Pro will automatically create a **persistable** consumed entity within your domain model, and an **Event Handler** microflow to manage the flow of the Event after delivery.
+When you add events from the AsyncAPI document into your module, Studio Pro will automatically create a persistable consumed entity within your domain model, and an **Event Handler** microflow to manage the flow of the event after delivery.
 The **Event Handler** microflow is created in the same directory as your service.

 You can use the payload of the event as an entity:
 {{< figure src="/attachments/appstore/modules/business-events/payload-event-entity-2.png" >}}